-Carbon intensity is a measure of total emissions divided by revenue

-- What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Carbon intensity is a measure of total emissions divided by revenue - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
 Not applicable for this Sub-Fund - How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
-Not applicable for this Sub-Fund

-How have the indicators for adverse impacts on sustainability factors been taken into account?

-How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Not applicable for this Sub-Fund - How have the indicators for adverse impacts on sustainability factors been taken into account? - Not applicable for this Sub-Fund - How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?